Write a little about yourself. Just a paragraph will do.

 comforted by the fact that future people won't appreciate space

-I vehemently disagree that analog is better than digital within the
+I vehemently disagree with people who believe analog is better than

 On a typical Friday night I am